edwardhwseo/edwardhwseo/README.md

-👋 Hi, I’m in my final term in the software development program at Red River College.
-I am passionate about creating robust and meaningful applications, with a focus on CX/UX design.
+👋 Hi, I'm passionate about creating robust and meaningful applications, with a focus on CX/UX design.
 Interested in leveraging my expertise to drive innovation and create meaningful software solutions.

 <a href="https://www.linkedin.com/in/edwardhwseo">![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)</a>